Yagasaki7K/website-nlwexpert/README.md

 I only want to know more about the practice and keep me updated.
 Sorry for use this trash.

-Techs: React, Vite, Tailwind, Radix, Date-fns, Lucide-React, Sonner
+Techs: React, Vite, Tailwind, Radix, Date-fns, Lucide-React, Sonner, SpeechRecognition

 ## Nodejs Schema